 Birth defects connected to Fanconi anemia can include:

 - bone or skeletal defects

-- defects of the eye and ear (children with FA may be born deaf)
+- defects of the ear, which may cause children with FA to be born deaf

 - skin discoloration